NiobiumInc/niobium-sdk/web/content/tutorials/getting-started-with-niobium-client-server-rts.md

 ---
-title: Getting Started with the Niobium Client & Server Runtime System (RTS)
+title: Getting Started with the Niobium Client/Server RTS
 ---

-# Getting Started with the Niobium Client & Server Runtime System (RTS)
+# Getting Started with the Niobium Client/Server RTS

 This tutorial will introduce you to the Niobium command-line interface (CLI) client and the Niobium server runtime system (RTS).
 These tools make it